gauravkumar047/college-c-codes/README.md

 # college-c-codes
-In this repository you can find all the c programs of BCA first semester
+In this repository you can find all the c programs of BCA first semester of Lucknow University.